Field theories of active particle systems and their entropy production: #1

-\seclabel{contribs_to_prop} First, we determine which diagrams in the full propagator contribute to zeroth order in small $\Deltat$.
-Starting with the simplest such diagrams, we consider first the bare propagator like \Eref{orig_propagator_as_an_inverse} (\SMref{bare_propagator_diffusion})
+\toasubsection{Contributions to the full propagator}\seclabel{contribs_to_prop} \toasubsubsection{ Zeroth order in small \texorpdfstring{$\Deltat$}{Delta t}} First, we determine which diagrams in the full propagator contribute to zeroth order in small $\Deltat$.
+Even when ultimately we are interested only in terms linear in $\Deltat$, whatever diagram contributes to zeroth order might also contribute to linear and, in fact, any higher order, \eg \Eref{simple_propagator_Fourier}.
+Starting with the simplest such diagrams, we consider first the bare propagator like \Eref{orig_propagator_as_an_inverse} (\APref{bare_propagator_diffusion})

 where we assume the typical conservation of momentum in the propagator and allow for some implicit dependence of the pole $\omega'=-\imag p$ on the momentum, $p=p(\kvec)$.
 The momenta are a proxy for any state-dependence and we will not make use of either $\deltabar(\kvec+\kvec')$ or $p(\kvec)$.
 Poles may be repeated, but that does not matter in the following considerations.
 For the following discussion, it is helpful to retain the $\deltabar(\omega+\omega')$ function, even when it can be easily integrated.
-It is an indicator of time-translational invariance, to be discussed further.
+It is an indicator of time-translational invariance, to be discussed further below in the present section.

 All that matters in \Eref{simple_propagator_with_extra} for the following arguments is that the bare propagator decays \emph{at least} as fast as $(-\imag\omega'+p)^{-1}$ in large $\omega'$, as shown for example in the case of a Markov chain in \Eref{orig_propagator_as_an_inverse}.
 However, since it must implement the feature \eref{propagator_limit_is_delta}